shBLOCK/IntegratedProxy/README.md

 IntegratedProxy
 ==================

+# This mod is not being maintained anymore, please use [Forked Proxy](https://www.curseforge.com/minecraft/mc-mods/forked-proxy) for 1.12.2.
+For 1.19 or higher, IntegratedDynamics has a builtin way to do what this mod does.

 Integrated Proxy is an addon mod for [Integrated Dynamics](https://www.curseforge.com/minecraft/mc-mods/integrated-dynamics "Integrated Dynamics").
 It allows you to redirect the part's target to another position.

 How to Use